RenderKit/ospray/README.md

 The color of the base coat `baseColor` can be textured by a [texture](#texture) `map_baseColor`, which also supports [texture transformations](#texture-transformations).
-The parameter `flakeAmount` controls the proportion of flakes in the base coat, so when setting it to 1 the `baseColor` will not be visible.
+If present, the color component of [geometries](#geometries) is also used for the color of the base coat. parameter `flakeAmount` controls the proportion of flakes in the base coat, so when setting it to 1 the `baseColor` will not be visible.
 The shininess of the metallic component is governed by `flakeSpread`, which controls the variation of the orientation of the flakes, similar to the `roughness` parameter of [Metal](#metal).
 Note that the effect of the metallic flakes is currently only computed on average, thus individual flakes are not visible.

 <img src="https://ospray.github.io/images/material_MetallicPaint.jpg" alt="Rendering of a MetallicPaint material." width="60.0%" />